 We ventured because I recently discovered dad held a deep desire, a secret dream, to visit Point Pelee National Park’s celebratory spring bird migration of songbirds ever since he arrived to Canada in 1957.

 So the plan for a hike there was a no-brainer.
-We packed our overnight bags, made the trek east from Niagara Falls, and arrived to the park one late afternoon last May.
+We packed our overnight bags, made the trek west from Niagara Falls, and arrived to the park one late afternoon last May.

 When we got to Canada’s Deep South, we left behind the boisterous Northwest beachfront of giggling surfers who were a few kilometers north of the visitor centre and laced up our hiking shoes for what we thought would be another worldly experience of birds, birds and birds.